The Good Men Project: Background

 The online platform was founded in 2009 by American entrepreneur Tom Matlack.

 The Good Men Project launched as an online publishing site and social platform on June 1, 2010.
 It publishes stories surrounding manhood, relationships, sexuality, social justice, and ethics.
 Ms. magazine once described the site by stating that it "... will make you rethink the idea of a men’s magazine.
 Recommend it...to anyone who wants to read stories about people coming to terms with what enlightened masculinity might look like in the 21st century.”

-On July 9, 2013 The Atlantic Wire boasted that The Good Men Project is an alternative to the dying breed of lad mags.
+On July 9, 2013, an article in The Atlantic Wire argued that The Good Men Project is an alternative to the dying breed of lad mags.

 Lisa Hickey is the CEO and publisher of The Good Men Project.
 Executive editors Wilhelm Cortez, Lisa M. Blacker, and Kara Post-Kennedy are among the site's other employees.
 Christa McDermott was named the managing editor and partnership director.
 Michael Kasdan serves a tenure as the director of special projects.

 The Good Men Project shares content with The Shriver Report, XOJane and Salon.